openshift/jenkins-plugin/README.md

 3. "Create OpenShift Resource(s)":  The step name is "openShiftCreateResources".
 Mandatory parameters is either:

-a) "json": The JSON representation of the OpenShift resources

-b) "yaml": The YAML representation of the OpenShift resources
+a) "json", "yaml", or "jsonyaml": The JSON or YAML representation of the OpenShift resources.
+Note, the plugin does not care if YAML is provided under the "json" key or vice-versa.
+As long as the string passes either the JSON or YAML format checking, it will be processed.

 4. "Delete OpenShift Resource(s) from JSON/YAML":  The step name is "openShiftDeleteResourceByJsonYaml".
 Mandatory parameters is either:

-a) "json": The JSON representation of the OpenShift resources

-b) "yaml": The YAML representation of the OpenShift resources
+a) "json", "yaml", or "jsonyaml": The JSON or YAML representation of the OpenShift resources.
+Note, the plugin does not care if YAML is provided under the "json" key or vice-versa.
+As long as the string passes either the JSON or YAML format checking, it will be processed.

 5. "Delete OpenShift Resource(s) using Labels":  The step name is "openShiftDeleteResourceByLabels".
 Mandatory parameters are: